Center for Analysis of U.S. Grand Strategy

 Three-month Summer Associate Program with RAND’s Center for Analysis of U.S. Grand Strategy.
 Evaluated competing claims regarding effect of past actions on U.S. credibility, utilizing both quantitative and qualitative methods.
 Analyzed history of U.S. defense relationship with Taiwan, as well as expected regional reactions to possible adjustments in the relationship.

 US-China Strategic & Economic Dialogue Project

 Six-month, part-time research project to assess the results of the US-China Strategic & Economic Dialogue (S&ED) from 2010-2016.
-Investigate the implementation of dialogue outcomes and corresponding benefits to U.S. national interests and the American people.
-Final report will focus on illustrative case studies of the Strategic & Economic Dialogue projects and their long-term value.
-The research team will also outline best practices in U.S.-China diplomacy from the Strategic & Economic Dialogue and suggest policy recommendations for the current administration to advance dialogue and diplomacy based on the experiences of the Strategic & Economic Dialogue.
+Investigated the implementation of dialogue outcomes and corresponding benefits to U.S. national interests and the American people.
+Final report focused on illustrative case studies of the Strategic & Economic Dialogue projects and their long-term value.
+The research team also outlined best practices in U.S.-China diplomacy from the Strategic & Economic Dialogue and suggested policy recommendations for the current administration to advance dialogue and diplomacy based on the experiences of the Strategic & Economic Dialogue.